belea7/Assembler/README.md

 S1:         .struct 8, "ab"
 ```

+## Usage
+Use makefile to compile the project like this:

+>   make
+After preparing assembly files with an .as extension, open terminal and pass file names as arguments (without the file extensions) as following:

+As for the files x.as, y.as, hello.as we will run:

+>   assembler x y hello
+The assembler will generate output files with the same filenames and the following extensions:

+.ob - Object file
+.ent - Entries file
+.ext - Externals file
+An example of input and output files can be found under the 'tests' folder.

 ## Hardware
 - CPU: 8 general registers (r1,r2,...,r8) and PSW (program status word), 10 bits each.
 - RAM (including a stack) in a size of 256 words.